Supreme Court of New South Wales: Banco Court wing

 Designed by Walter Liberty Vernon and built between 1895 and 1896 in the Federation Free Classical style, the two-storey rich red brick Banco Court building was the third location of the Supreme Court.
 The Banco Wing is located to the east of the Old Registry building on St James Road and south of the Greenway Wing and makes little reference to the earlier buildings in either style or detailing.
 The interior of the courtroom has aesthetic significance and is said to be modelled on St Stephen's Court in Dublin.
 The court building is located in St James' Road, opposite the north-western edge of Hyde Park.
 Although in some sources it is referred to as "Banco Road Court", the origin of this alternative name is unknown - there is no Banco Road.

 Law Courts Building

-In 1976 the New South Wales Government completed construction of the Sydney Law Courts building, facing Queen's Square and bounded by Phillip Street and Macquarie Street.
+In 1976 the New South Wales Government completed construction of the Sydney Law Courts building, facing Queen's Square and bounded by Phillip and Macquarie streets.
 The 27-storey 33000 m2 building is owned by Law Courts Limited, a company whose shareholders comprise the Government of Australia and the Government of New South Wales.
 The building houses the High Court of Australia (when it sits in Sydney), the Federal Court of Australia and the NSW Supreme Court.
 The building was designed by architects McConnel Smith and Johnson and received an RAIA Merit Award in 1977 and stands as a strong, singular statement representative of its time and a product of the brutalist school of architecture.
 Refurbished in 2009 at a cost of A$214 million, a range of sustainability measures were implemented to extend the life and amenity of the building.